 Each rental lease varies in the various terms and conditions that it defines but generally a rental lease agreement in New York City is signed for a year with the option to renew the lease for an additional two years.
 New York City landlords do not like to rent apartments to diplomats as diplomats in New York City, like diplomats elsewhere, enjoy diplomatic immunity and cannot really be evicted if they do not pay rent or violate the terms of the rental contract.

-Most landlords will only accept checks issued by US banks at the time of signing the lease, so if you have not set up your bank account at the time of signing your lease you should have travelers check for amounts which can cover the security deposit and any other fees that are required to be paid.
-In most cases landlords demand a security deposit which is equal to one month’s rent and they also expect the first month’s pay in advance to be paid at the time of signing the lease.
+Most landlords will only accept checks issued by US banks at the time of signing the lease, so if you have not set up your bank account at the time of signing your lease you should have travelers check for amounts that can cover the security deposit and any other fees that are required to be paid.
+In most cases, landlords demand a security deposit which is equal to one month’s rent and they also expect the first month’s pay in advance to be paid at the time of signing the lease.
 This security deposit plus interest accrued is refundable to you at the end of your lease.
 If you have been in the US for a while then the landlord may want to run a credit check on you and the fees, which range between $50-$100, for this procedure have to be borne by the tenant.

 Many agencies offer relocation services and if you haven’t set up your bank account at the time of looking for your apartment, but have engaged the services of a relocation agency, you can wire the funds into the agency’s account from your overseas account.
 The agency will then present certified checks on your behalf to the landlord at the time of signing of your lease.
 You can also opt to pay the agency with an international credit card but this will typically attract additional charges.
 If you are working with an agent who charges fees you will be expected to pay these fees as well at this time.